Financial-Times/o-table/README.md

 - The ability to have custom classes which are not `o-table` has been removed -- please [contact us](#contact) if this is a problem for your team.
 - `OTable` instance property `isResponsive` has been removed.
 - `OTable.wrap` has been removed, for a style of responsive table add container classes manually.
+- `OTable.sortRowsByColumn` arguments have been updated
+- `table[data-o-table-order]` was used to indicate that a table was sorted, this has been removed.
+- Event data `detail.sort` is now "ascending" rather than "ASC", and "descending" rather than "DES".

 ### How to upgrade from v4.x.x to v5.x.x?